mozilla/extension-workshop/documentation/develop/comparison-with-xul-xpcom-extensions.md

 There are vastly more APIs available to XUL/XPCOM extensions than are available to WebExtensions, and for many XUL/XPCOM APIs, there isn't a WebExtensions substitute.
 The table below lists every API in the popular [Services.jsm](https://developer.mozilla.org/docs/Mozilla/JavaScript_code_modules/Services.jsm) module, describe what the equivalent WebExtensions API would be, if there is one.

 You'll see that many APIs have no WebExtensions equivalent yet.
 However, we are intending to extend the WebExtension APIs to support the needs of add-on developers, so if you have ideas, we'd love to hear them.
-You can reach us on the [dev-addons mailing list](https://mail.mozilla.org/listinfo/dev-addons) or [#webextensions](irc://irc.mozilla.org/webextensions) on [IRC](https://wiki.mozilla.org/IRC).
+You can reach us on the [dev-addons mailing list](https://mail.mozilla.org/listinfo/dev-addons) or `#addons` channel on [Matrix](https://chat.mozilla.org).

 {% capture table %}